 Benefits of Control chart –

-• To distinguish between common causes and special causes of variation in the process.
+- To distinguish between common causes and special causes of variation in the process.

-• Provides cues for taking action to bring back the process in control.
+- Provides cues for taking action to bring back the process in control.

-• Visually shows whether the process is in control or not.
+- Visually shows whether the process is in control or not.

-• Helps identify which data values are outliers or falling beyond control limits.
+- Helps identify which data values are outliers or falling beyond control limits.

 Example of Control chart –

 In this example of the control chart, you can see the Upper control limit = 128.4 and the Lower control limit = -94.0, and the mean = 17.2.
-This is an X-bar R chart, in which all the data values are plotted almost all data values are falling in between upper and lower control limits.
+This is an X-bar R chart, in which all the data values are plotted almost all data values fall in between upper and lower control limits.
 Only one data value is falling beyond the upper control limit.

-From that, we can say that process is not in control (it has one outlier or special cause of variation), which means there is a need to investigate the process and also recheck that data value which is the main cause of the out-of-control situation.
+From that, we can say that the process is not in control (it has one outlier or special cause of variation), which means there is a need to investigate the process and also recheck that data value which is the main cause of the out-of-control situation.

 So, that’s how from the control chart we can understand how the process performs over time and get some ideas to further take action for the process improvement.
 (Check out – 7qc tools templates)